StarkFiStarkFi

 4. Confirm with the user — never execute a transactional tool without explicit user confirmation

-5. Check existing positions — use get_stake_status and get_lending_position before staking/lending to avoid duplicates
+5. Check existing positions — use get_stake_status, get_lending_position, get_troves_position, get_lst_position, and dca_list before creating new positions to avoid duplicates

 Starting the Server